bwo/conditions/README.md

 ;; Even though % has been bound in the let to c/%, it is still ;; considered shadowed inside c/handle, because we don't consider the ;; value of the local binding at compile time (it might not even be ;; available at compile time), only its existence.
+This results in an exception, as above.
 (let [% c/%] (c/handle (c/rthrow {}) (c/catch (map? %) _ (c/resume-with 5))))

 ;; c/% explicitly refers to conditions.core/%, so this will work the same way as the first example.